 Unfortunately, many salespeople still can’t adjust to this new shift.
 Even more worrying are the companies that haven’t yet adjusted their overall sales strategy accordingly.

-Besides product delivery and sales, SaaS has changed sales-quotas, pricing strategies and salespeople’s responsibilities.
-Between finding leads, meeting quotas, lowering churn and managing accounts, sales is starting to sound like the most stressful career – and justifiably so.
+Besides product delivery and sales, SaaS has changed sales-quotas, pricing strategies, and salespeople’s responsibilities.
+Between finding leads, meeting quotas, lowering churn, and managing accounts, sales are starting to sound like the most stressful career – and justifiably so.

 Aaron Ross author of the award-winning, bestselling SaaS bible “Predictable Revenue” calls overtasking sales teams “one of the biggest productivity killers” facing SaaS companies.
-When too many responsibilities are included in one sale role, he adds, salespeople suffer from a lack of focus, motivation and appropriate training.
+When too many responsibilities are included in one sales role, he adds, salespeople suffer from a lack of focus, motivation, and appropriate training.

 Furthermore, keeping track of relevant metrics is even harder when the salesperson covers so many roles.
 More importantly, “lumped responsibilities obscure what’s happening and make it more difficult to isolate and fix issues with accountable follow through” continues Ross.

 Companies that fail to implement sales specialization should look inwards when unable to make the revenue they aim for.

 Old Sales Habits Die Hard (And Annoy Your Customers)

 Whether the Cold Call is dead or not merits a separate article, but what everyone can agree on is that repetitive cold calling is annoying for customers.